Tino-Jokomo/chuchnorris/README.md

 # chucknorrisv1
-Link to the client-side app of this repo:

 Hi Thank you for coming across this Repo.
 So Essentially this code allows one to run the client side of a ChuckNorris Single Page App I developed for a SovTech test.
 To get the full app running correctly (As it wont work properly without the server running - which will be seen by an error popping up(or nothing happening) after a category is clicked)